 Custom Domains

+Using a custom domain with your pod, allows you to make it available under your own name and brand.
+Like blog.joedoe.com.
+This is a great way to make it consistent with other websites and email.
 If you already own a domain, you can use it with your pod in an instant.
-So it will be reachable as e.g. status.my-domain.com
+So it will be reachable as e.g. status.my-domain.com or my-domain.com.

 If you don’t have a domain yet, it’s also easy to register one.
 Domaintyper is a good starting point to find available domains.
-To compare prices, we like TLDes. (no affiliation)
+To compare prices, we like TLDes (no affiliation).
+See the below video to see the full process from buying a domain to setting it up with PikaPods.

 Using Custom Domains